yevgeniyilyin/aws-certification/architect-pro/architect-pro-notes.md

 - You can have a maximum of four connections in a LAG.
 Each connection in the LAG counts towards your overall connection limit for the Region
 - All connections in the LAG must terminate at the same AWS Direct Connect endpoint

-### AWS Transit Gateway
+### AWS Transit Gateway (TGW)
 📒https://aws.amazon.com/about-aws/whats-new/2019/12/aws-transit-gateway-supports-inter-region-peering/
 📒https://docs.aws.amazon.com/vpc/latest/tgw/what-is-transit-gateway.html

-Transit Gateways have multiple route tables allowing complex routing hierarchies to be defined from true hub-and-spoke to edge consolidation and anywhere in between
+Transit Gateways have multiple route tables allowing complex routing hierarchies to be defined from true **hub-and-spoke** to edge consolidation and anywhere in between

-Compatible with RAM (can be shared between accounts)
+Compatible with RAM (can be shared between accounts - TGW can work cross-accounts

+**50 Gbps** bandwidth per AZ

 # Account and Service Security